 The Low Voltage Motor (LVM) factory is located in Guadalajara, Mexico.
 It was founded in 1972 as PINSA and acquired by Siemens in 1982.
 It is the only factory in Mexico dedicated to producing low-voltage motors.
 It specializes in manufacturing motors that meet National Electric Manufacturers Association (NEMA) standards and is primarily focused on the North American market.
 The factory produces more than 60,000 motors per year and employs around 500.

-The company is using MindSphere®, the industrial IoT as a service solution from Siemens, to support the factory´s digitalization strategy with the ultimate goal of reaching productivity targets, improving delivery reliability and enhancing the accuracy of production data.
+The company is using Insights Hub, the industrial IoT solution from Siemens for improved operational decision making, to support the factory´s digitalization strategy with the ultimate goal of reaching productivity targets, improving delivery reliability and enhancing the accuracy of production data.

 In the past, computer numerical control (CNC) machines in the plant were operated in isolation and there was no data traffic shared over the industrial network.
 Because the machines were not connected to the network, machining equipment performance measurements such as production time, machine availability and quality losses were compiled manually.
 In addition, the lack of connectivity made generating historical data complicated.
 Manual calculations were used to estimate data, leading to less than accurate performance measurements.
 The plant leadership and the engineers wanted to prioritize automated calculations to ensure that accurate outputs are provided in the reports.

-After examining the plant requirements, the Siemens Mexican customer support team recommended a buy decision and for the plant to adopt MindSphere to address its challenges.
-Thus, the Siemens Guadalajara plant became the first Mexican plant to adopt MindSphere.
+After examining the plant requirements, the Siemens Mexican customer support team recommended a buy decision and for the plant to adopt industrial IoT to address its challenges.
+Thus, the Siemens Guadalajara plant became the first Mexican plant to adopt Insights Hub.
 Because of the experience of other motion control plants in Europe along with Siemens’ reputation, the Guadalajara plant purchased a three-year subscription.

 Keys to success